rhthsa/eap-migration/demo/README.md

 For the MTA plugin, you can install it via the IDE plugin feature e.g. VSCode Extension for Visual Studio Code or the marketplace for CodeReady Studio.

-If you need to go with command line or web console flavour, you can follow this instruction.
+If you need to go with command line or web console flavour, you can follow these steps.

 1. Go to [Red Hat Developer portral](https://developers.redhat.com/)